ethereum/remix-ide/docs/tutorial_debug.md

 `uint l = 34;`

-then clicking on `Jump to next breakpoint` will stop at the following lines in the given order:
+then clicking on the `Jump to the next breakpoint` button will stop at the following lines in the given order:

 > `uint p = 45;` (declaration of p)